KurisuuChan/MedCure_Official/README.md

+An updated `README.md` for the MedCure project is below, reflecting the latest features and technologies.

 \#\#\#💊 MedCure: Your Modern Pharmacy Management System

 A sleek, intuitive, and highly efficient solution designed to streamline pharmacy operations.
 MedCure offers a powerful set of tools for managing inventory, accelerating sales, and maintaining secure user data.